Secret Side Effects of Eating Beans, Says Science

 Whether you love tossing them on salads to add texture and flavor or regularly incorporate them into your meals as a vegetarian-friendly alternative to meat, beans are a great way to load any meal with delicious protein in seconds.
 However, it's not just their affordability or ease of preparation that makes beans such a great staple to keep on hand at home.

 Benefitting everything from your waistline to your cardiovascular health, read on to discover why beans are such a nutritional knockout.
-And for some more genius additions to your meal plan, check out The 7 Healthiest Foods to Eat Right Now.
+And for some more genius additions to your meal plan, check out 22 Meals to Melt Belly Fat in 2022.

 Beans may reduce your risk of heart disease.